QGIS: Refine Your Maps for Reporting and Publication

 • Here we can choose the size and orientation of our map.

-• A4 is sensible, and it means you know the map will fit neatly into a report.
+• Size: A4 is often sensible, as it means you know the map will fit neatly into a report.

 Guides

-• Click the green + under Horizontal Guides (if your canvas is a Landscape, choose Vertical Guides for this step)
+• Click Add new guide under Vertical Guides (if your canvas is a Landscape, or you want your legend at the bottom, choose Horizontal Guides for this step)

 Map